Meriem30/federated_learning_simulation/README.md

 ---

-## 🏗️ Architecture & Project Structure
+## 🏗️ Architecture and Project Structure

 The framework is organized into **six modular sub-projects**, each with a specific role in the FL simulation pipeline: